ItsJuniorDias/Gobarber/README.md

   - Configuration **BrowserRouter** and **Route** (lib *react-router-dom*) to handle navigation and each route individually;
   - Configuration of **axios** to make the request to the database;
   - Using **Redux** to manage components states.
+  - Using **Redux-Saga** which handless our API-based trading rule by creating a sagas.js file for treatment.

 ### Installing